CONTACT:

 I was overlooked at times for opportunities that I was by all honest measures over-qualified for, none the less, I knew that I had to reach greater distinction, be better than the best, to get to where I wanted to be.
 At times, this journey was lonely and isolated, being passively as well as at times actively, discouraged by bosses, colleagues, advisors, and others from seeking positions of executive leadership that would place me at the decision making table.
 To borrow a few words from the late John Lewis seems appropriate at this time: “Never give up.
 Never give in.”
 I am where I am today because of my family support and a few mentors who took me under their wing, believed in me and guided me along.
 I would not be where I am today if it were not for them.

-These are truly but a few of them and I believe that these will become even more evident to everyone as the search for social justice in this country grows:
+These are truly but a few of them and I believe that these will become even more evident to everyone as the search for social justice in this country grows:- Listen.

 Diverse candidates are not hard to find.
 OPOs just have to be open to hiring them.
 Since there is a lack of diversity currently in the OPO industry, hiring managers must be willing to hire qualified candidates from outside the OPO industry and teach them about the OPO business, as they do with other similarly qualified non-minority candidates.
 Hiring diverse candidates from outside the OPO field is an important step not only to increase diversity in the workplace but to also help advance the work of OPOs through innovative techniques and best practices used in successful organizations outside of the OPO industry.
 Bringing and helping Black/Brown/&other people into the workforce creates the pipeline to develop and groom future minority CEOs and other leaders within the organization.
 This is something to which corporate boards of directors have long been accustomed.
 Accustomed to or not, our industry must take action now, not only because justice requires that minorities begin to fill the executive and top positions, but because without doubt, this allows these public organizations, OPOs, to fulfill our mission to save more lives through organ donation by reaching our entire human populace in a way in which we recognize ourselves in all donation activities and leadership positions, eliminating “other”.